Bradford Mechanics' Institute Library: 19th century

 The institute library was established in 1832 helped by James Hanson, Benjamin Godwin and others.
 These included members of the local artistic community such as the Bradford-born artist William Overend Geller (1804–1881).
 Sufficient funds were raised for a building at the junction of Leeds Road and Vicar Lane.
 The Mechanics' Institute played a leading role in adult education in Bradford, providing books, classes and later, a series of very popular public lectures over a century.

 As an international centre of the worsted cloth industry there was a huge demand in Bradford for education in technical and commercial subjects, chemistry (for the dyeing industry), building construction and industrial art and design.
 Modern languages teaching was also important: it was said that on the Bradford Wool Exchange it was possible to hear every European language on any morning of the week.

 The Bradford Observer happily declared that the "Mechanics' Institute was the body best adapted and most likely to afford technical education so desirable in an industrial town like ours."

 In 1871 the Bradford MP, the Rt Hon W.E.
 Forster, opened the magnificent new building in Bridge Street, opposite the steps of Bradford Town Hall.
 With shops and a newsroom at street level, a large library above surrounded by teaching rooms which could accommodate 700 students, a lecture theatre with raked seating for 1,500 people and, on the upper floor, an elegant restaurant.
 This building was to become a Bradford landmark for the next hundred years, providing a thriving intellectual and social centre in the very heart of the city of Bradford.

-William Forster's Elementary Education Act 1870 had created local school boards throughout the country.
-Ironically, the spread of state-provided education which followed Forster's 1870 Education Act led to the Education Act 1902 which empowered local authorities to co-ordinate the work of the various educational bodies in its area.
+William Forster's Elementary Education Act 1870 (33 & 34 Vict. c.
+75) had created local school boards throughout the country.
+Ironically, the spread of state-provided education which followed Forster's Elementary Education Act 1870 led to the Education Act 1902 which empowered local authorities to co-ordinate the work of the various educational bodies in its area.
 In 1904 it was agreed that all classes at the Bradford Mechanics' Institute should be transferred to the control of the local council through the recently established Bradford Technical College.
 The teaching rooms of the building were let to the city council for classes over-flowing from the college but, effectively, the Mechanics' Institute had lost its role as a provider of formal education.